magenta-aps/django-resource-booking/README.md

 	user_role = UserRole.objects.create(role=ADMINISTRATOR)
 	UserProfile.objects.create(user=user, user_role=user_role)

-## Run the following which generates the data for our models
+## Run the following which generates the preliminary data for our models
 	from booking.models import *
 	from profiles.models import *